Key Financial Information

 Loan-to-Value Ratio

-The ratio of total loans and bonds outstanding to NAF’s total assets is known as the loan-to-value (LTV) ratio.
+The ratio of total loans and bonds outstanding to MAF’s total assets is known as the loan-to-value (LTV) ratio.
 The REIT Management Company determines the upper limit of its LTV ratio as part of its mid-to-long-term asset management plans and its yearly management plans.
-The upper limit for NAF’s LTV ratio is currently set at 60 percent, although issues including the acquisition of assets may cause the LTV ratio to temporarily exceed 60 percent.
+The upper limit for MAF’s LTV ratio is currently set at 60 percent, although issues including the acquisition of assets may cause the LTV ratio to temporarily exceed 60 percent.

 Derivatives